Azure/RAI-vNext-Preview/docs/cli/how-to-create-model-analysis-cli.md

 ```bash
 az ml job create --file ra-pipeline.yaml
 ```
-The job should appear in the AzureML portal, and you can watch its progress.
+The job should appear in AzureML studio, and you can watch its progress.
-Once complete, go to the 'Models' view in the AzureML portal, and search for the `component_registered_lr_01` model.
+Once complete, go to the 'Models' view (in the left hand navigation bar) in AzureML studio in order to view your Responsible AI dashboard.
-Click on it, and on the model details page, there will be a 'Responsible AI' tab, which will contain the analysis.
+Search for the `component_registered_lr_01` model, and click into the the model details.
+Select the 'Responsible AI (preview)' tab, and then click on the analysis you have just created.